FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 18th February 2016.md

 and that during that relatively short timeframe, he had found him to be a

 gentleman of the highest calibre.
-He added that he had taken his role of--- 2
+He added that he had taken his role of
+---
+2

 Councillor very seriously and that he had been so proud to have been elected